iamgaurabhishek/Laravel-Assignment_3/README.md

 # Laravel-Assignment_3

 This website is being created with the laravel framework
+Introduction:
+The Laravel project for managing clients is a comprehensive system designed to streamline client management processes for businesses.
+Leveraging Laravel's robust framework, this project offers a user-friendly interface and powerful functionality to effectively manage client information.
+From storing basic client details to tracking interactions and managing communication, the system provides a centralized platform for businesses to enhance client relationships and improve efficiency

 Basically this website is about adding new clients, editing the information of clients, and deleting them.